TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 13/Jeremiah 13.18.md

 ---

-Say thou unto the king and to the queen-mother, Humble yourselves, sit down; for your headtires are come down, even the crown of your glory.
+Say to the king and to the queen mother, Humble yourselves, sit down; for your headdresses have come down, even the crown of your glory.